Code of Conduct for Be True 2 Me Support Network and Groups

 Transition is not the same for everyone.
 Please respect different choices and different journeys.

 We are a combined group of gender identities.
-Where appropriate or required, we may separate into sub-groups of more specific gender identities (such as Trans Feminine and Trans Masculine).
+Where appropriate or required, we may separate into focus groups of more specific gender identities (such as Trans Feminine, Trans Masculine and Non-Binary).

-Topic are chosen by the team, if possible, a topic may be changed at request of the group.
+Support Group discussions topics are chosen by the team, if possible, a topic may be changed at request of the group.
 If you would like to discuss a particular topic, please send a WhatsApp message to Be True 2 Me, post a message on the Be True to Me Community Facebook page (for contact information, please visit our website: www.betrue2me.org).
-Please allow timeous feedback as preparation takes time and topics are covered between multiple group locations.
+Please allow timeous feedback as preparation takes time and topics are covered in various formats.

-The identity of all people attending the support group or participating in the Be True 2 Me community is confidential.
+The identity of all people is strictly confidential.
+This includes those participating in any Be True 2 Me activity regardless of the form, be it virtual (online), social media or physical (in person).
 Please do not disclose anyone’s identity without their consent.

-No photographs, videos, or sound recordings of group meetings are permitted.
+No photographs, videos, or sound recordings of events/meetings (virtual or in person) are permitted.
 If anyone wishes to electronically document a group session for their personal use, they must obtain permission from EVERYONE in attendance.

 You are welcome to make written notes, but please do not disclose anyone’s personal information or story to a third person (someone outside the group) without consent.